 - No x-ray machines or quick blood work results

-- Lack of pharmacy nearby if needed
+- Lack of a pharmacy nearby if needed

 - No medical specialists nearby